notation system

 Remark: here we use German notation "H" = "B" and "B" = "Bb"

-the time sequence.
-Notes lying on the same vertical pulse line (chords) have to
+Notes lying on the same vertical pulse line (chords) have to be played together.

-Uppercase letters ("F", "G") and dark color: to be played
+Lowercase letters ("F", "F") and dark color: to be played with the thumb.

 Usually the thumbs play the strings in the lower octaves and the forefingers play the upper octaves.

-in the middle range can be played with thumbs as well as with
+The strings in the middle range can be played with thumbs as well as with forefingers.

 bridge